Thykof/SafeMyWork/README.md

 Work in progress...

 #### TODO
+ - **files in confirm dialog in a ListView widget with toggle buttons**
  - show the size to estimate how long will it take
  - show the size of safe_doc
  - 3 Go limit in settings